jesse-tong/jesse-tong/README.md

   - Designing and learning about making better UI/UX.
   - Practices (about security, accessibility, coding practices) on web development.
   - Learning about machine learning, about implementation, LLMs, computer vision and use of APIs.
-  - Comprehending new technologies on computer vision and large language models.
+  - Comprehending new technologies in machine learning, AI and large language models.
-- 💬 Ask me about: Idk, but I'll try to answer as much as I can.
-- 📫 How to reach me: I only occasionally use social medias tho...
 - 😄 Pronouns: In the pronoun tag

+- Replit: <a href="https://replit.com/@tongnguyenminhk">Tong Nguyen Minh Khang</a>